roidelapluie/blog/content/articles/gluster-quorum.md

 Tags: GlusterFS, planet-inuits
 Slug: glusterfs-quorum

-[GlusterFS](http://gluster.org) quorums should prevent brain-split by desactivating the nodes when less that 50% of the servers are connected (you can change that number).
+[GlusterFS](http://gluster.org) quorums should prevent brain-split by deactivating the nodes when less that 50% of the servers are connected (you can change that number).

 To enable the feature, it is simple: